BusolaAnu/Project2Submission/README.md

 > **Project Overview**
-> This project Operationalizing machine learning entails creating an Automated Machine learning model, deploying the best model, creating and publishing a pipeline and testing the pipeline with an API request.
+> This project Operationalizing machine learning entails creating an Automated Machine learning model, deploying the best model as a webservice using Azure Container Instance, which will be consumed via an API endpoint, creating and publishing a pipeline as a service with an endpoint so as to remotely trigger experiment runs and testing the pipeline with an API request through the API endpoint.

 >
 > **Architectural Diagram**
 >
 > ![image](https://user-images.githubusercontent.com/86358182/129568848-40023aab-faa5-428a-9878-da4debdf1d81.png)

+**Project Improvement**

+Performing feature transformation on the data set could help improve the model performance in future.
+This is a very important aspect of machine learning that can greatly affect the model performance.
 >
 > The major steps taken in this project are as shown in screenshots below:
 >